GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
 >
-> ~ *Steve Jobs*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts